CLOSE Close

 So you’re interested in getting a portable generator…

 Whatever the reason, whenever there is an extended power outage, there is also the urge by many customers to fire up the portable generator to get electricity flowing to certain appliances.
 But, if not used properly, that portable generator can pose a severe hazard to line workers and your neighbors.
-In addition, the generator itself also can be damaged if it’s not connected properly.
+In addition, the generator itself can be damaged if not connected properly.

 Do not plug the generator into your home’s electrical system, unless you use a transfer switch.
 The generator can back-feed electricity to the PUD system through the main breaker and create a dangerous situation for PUD line crews working to restore power.
-We recommend using a transfer switch with a generator, but if your home doesn’t have one, flip the home main breaker to the “off” position.
-We recommend that you run extension cords from your generator to power up lights, appliances, etc., instead of plugging your generator into your home’s electric system.
+We recommend:

 Frequently asked questions about portable generators and using them safely: